averroes96/TCF-Watcher/README.md

 # Ready to use template bot to watch TCF calendar changes

-## Prerequisites:
-- A Gmail account (preferably a useless / disposable box)
-- A personal email box which will notify you when an email is received
-- Python 3.8
-- A lot of patience

-## Configuration:
-- Assign the Gmail address and its password to the `login` and` password` variables of the `sendEmail` function found in `script.py`.
-- Assign the email address of the personal mailbox to the `receiver` variable of the` sendEmail` function.
-- Authorize non-secure applications in the parameters of your Gmail.
-  NOTE: google automatically deactivates this setting after a certain time, so you will have to manually check that it remains activated during the bot's use time.
- Connect with your IF account and check the "remember me" box.
-- Assign the name of the cookie `remember_web_trucmachinchose` to the cookie variable in its appropriate position.
-- Decode the value of the cookie to replace the characters of the form `% 3D` by their values ​​using this site:`https://meyerweb.com/eric/tools/dencoder/ `
-- Assign the result to the cookie variable.

-+ IMPORTANT: You must close the IF page without disconnecting.
-To check that the configuration of the mailboxes has been carried out correctly, comment out the code and call the `sendEmail` function unconditionally.

-This is a small example of running your script with [Heroku](https://www.heroku.com/).
-You can run almost any python application with any dependencies.

 ## Getting Started

 1. Download or clone this repository